-This article of the American Landmarks series analyzes the most famous landmarks in Pennsylvania.
+This article about famous landmarks analyzes the most famous landmarks in Pennsylvania.
 From the well-known Independence Hall in Philadelphia to Frank Lloyd Wright’s Fallingwater, Pennsylvania has many impressive landmarks and architectural wonders.
 As usual in these posts, we invited a few fellow bloggers to share some of their favorite Pennsylvania landmarks.

 The Gettysburg battle, the liberty bell, and many historical facts and incidents are some of the things Pennsylvania is famous for.
 Yet, the landmarks in Pennsylvania are majestic and significant, making it one of the best historical and cultural travel destinations in America.